SocksTheWolf/AntiScamBotSite/privacy.md

 ## What about reporting scams from the website/tool?

 Data submitted via the [report page](/report) or the tool is handled in transit by Cloudflare before stored at rest on the TAG support server, and such data is under the terms set forth by Discord's Privacy Policy itself.
-Any uploaded image evidence lasts for approximently six months in a secure bucket before being automatically deleted.
+Any uploaded image evidence lasts for approximately one calendar year in a secure bucket before being automatically deleted.

 ## What about...?